 Why might this be relevant?

-Partially relevant as it addresses cybersecurity threats and incident management, but does not specifically focus on AI models in existing systems.
+Partially relevant as it addresses digital infrastructure security challenges and threat intelligence sharing, but does not specifically focus on software supply chains.

 • Explainable and Robust AI-powered Intrusion Detection Management